keiraeleison/node-routing/README.md

-/**
- * You can start up our server by:
- */
+# Node Routing App #

+Sample Node app for displaying routing, middlewares and controllers.

-    nodemon server
+## Run server ##

-/**
- * The following packages are used:
- */

-// Install Express.js
-    npm install express --save
+    npm install
+    node server

+## Packages used: ##
+* express //framework for Node.js
-// Install Morgan - log all requests to console
+* morgan // log all requests to console
-    npm install morgan --save

-// Install BodyParser - to parse the contact form's data
+* body-parser // to parse the contact form's data
-    npm install body-parser --save